Sheriff: Body Of Missing Mahwah Man Found

 Cureton said members of his forensics team -- known as the Bureau of Criminal Identification -- went to the scene to collect evidence.

-Bergen County Prosecutor Musella's office was notified, as will be the county coroner, who will determine how Zamorano died.
+Bergen County Prosecutor Mark Musella's office was notified, as was the Bergen County Medical Examiner, which will determine how Zamorano died.

 More information will follow, the sheriff said.